AHochworter/AHochworter/README.md

 ### Hi!
 I'm Ann 🌻
 ### <div align="center"></div>

-My transition to software development is a natural progression fueled by my interest in addressing challenges and refining processes, particularly where technology is instrumental in finding solutions.
-A defining moment in my career path occurred during my tenure in a proposal and marketing role at a civil engineering firm.
-There, I identified a critical gap: the absence of a structured process for leveraging past project insights in responding to new 'requests for proposals'.
-Motivated to address this, I developed a 'project' database using MS Access.
-This tool cataloged completed projects, complete with images, summaries, and essential project details.
-This innovation significantly streamlined the process, enabling engineers to efficiently review past projects and efficiently integrate relevant ones into their proposals.
+My journey into software development is driven by a passion for tackling challenges and improving processes, particularly through the use of technology.
+While working at a civil engineering firm, I identified a critical gap in leveraging past project insights for new proposals.
+To address this, I developed a project database using MS Access, which significantly streamlined the process and enabled engineers to efficiently integrate relevant information into their proposals.
+Now, I'm seeking opportunities in both frontend development and Power BI, combining my skills in creating engaging user interfaces with my ability to generate insightful data visualizations.

 A few things about me:

-- 🌱 I'm currently learning Javascript, React, TypeScript, HTML, and CSS

 - 💬 Ask me about being a front end student at Turing School of Software & Design
+-
+- 🌱 AT Turing I studied Javascript, React, TypeScript, HTML, and CSS

 - 📫 How to reach me: ann.hochworter@gmail.com